Brewmaster Garrett Oliver

 Similarly, the Bamberg area in Germany is renowned for its “Rauschbier” or smoked beer.
 This practice dates back to when malt was dried over fires, imparting a smoky flavor.
 This method is akin to the use of peat in whiskey production, where drying over a fire adds a distinctive flavor.

 Before hops became dominant, beer was flavored with a blend of herbs and spices known as “gruit.”
 This mixture, akin to a bundle of aromatic herbs you might buy at a market, included ingredients like bog myrtle and yarrow.
-These herbs not only had medicinal properties but also contributed flavors to the beer.
-Gruits often contained bittering agents like wormwood to balance the sweetness of the beer, as bitterness or acidity was needed to counteract sweetness and create
+These herbs had medicinal properties and contributed flavors to the beer.
+Gruits often contained bittering agents like wormwood to balance the beer’s sweetness, as bitterness or acidity was needed to counteract the sweetness and create a more balanced drink.

 In my World Sensorium research, I found that many iconic aromatic plants have been used in beers and other libations for centuries, leading to many regional beer variations today.
 For instance, in Scotland, Heather (Calluna vulgaris) has been used in ale since ancient times, while in Belgian-style beers, coriander (Carlandrum sativum) is a common spice component.
 In Norway and Finland, Juniper (Juniperus communis) berries and branches have been historically added to create a piney resinous flavor.
 You certainly know the range of plants that have been flavoring beers around the world for centuries.
 As a brewmaster and creative alchemist, how do you honor the past while crafting the future?